 Pete Butler CRD #1942182

-From 2010 until Peter Butler’s termination in 2017, Peter Butler worked for Ameriprise Financial Services, Inc. According to FINRA’s records, Peter Butler was terminated by Ameriprise Financial Services, Inc. on January 12, 2017.
+From 2010 until Peter Butler’s resignation in 2017, Peter Butler was licensed with Ameriprise Financial Services, Inc. According to FINRA’s records, Peter Butler resigned from Ameriprise Financial Services, Inc. on January 12, 2017.
 Ameriprise Financial Services, Inc. reported to FINRA that Peter Butler resigned while on suspension pending termination for violation of company policy related to selling away and disclosure of an outside activity.

 The findings state that the office manager converted more than $370,000 via wire request from customer brokerage accounts held at the firm.
 According to FINRA, unbeknownst to the customers, their funds were actually being used to further the office manager’s conversion scheme, rather than for the intended purpose of making investments.
 The findings also stated that Peter Butler failed to reasonably supervise the office manager’s handling of the customer accounts, even though Peter Butler was the broker of record for those accounts.
 According to FINRA, Peter Butler relied on the office manager to manage the customer relationships and failed to regularly review the customer accounts, leaving Peter Butler unaware of the office manager’s conversion of funds from the accounts for a period of more than three years.

 FINRA reports that two complaints have been filed involving Peter Butler’s conduct with Ameriprise Financial Services, Inc., alleging funds intended for a REIT purchase were not invested according to client’s understanding and/or that funds were liquidated from the client’s Transamerica variable annuity and were not subsequently invested according to her understanding.
 These complaints both settled, with the largest settling for $172,996.22.